 - Video production

 These services require a lot of collaboration.
 For example, copywriters and ad art designers will need to work together to create a deliverable.
-For that reason, a matrix model might work best for a creative agency.
+Therefore, a matrix model might work best for a creative agency.

 Variations in hierarchy by agency size